NetLogo/Time-Extension/README.md

 If *tick-or-time* is a LogoTime, then the discrete event schedule must be anchored (see time:anchor-schedule).
 If <em>tick-or-time</em> is in the past (less than the current tick/time), a run-time error is raised.
 (The *is-after?* primitive can be used to defend against this error: add an event to the schedule only if its scheduled time is after the current time.)

-Once an event has been added to the discrete event schedule, there is no way to remove or cancel it.
+Once an event has been added to the discrete event schedule, there is no way to remove or cancel it except by clearing the entire schedule with time:clear-schedule.

     time:schedule-event turtles [ [] -> go-forward ] 1.0
     time:schedule-event turtles [ [] -> fd 1 ] 1.0